apache/flink/docs/apis/batch/libs/table.md

 `TableEnvironment`s have an internal table catalog to which tables can be registered with a unique name.
 After registration, a table can be accessed from the `TableEnvironment` by its name.
 Tables can be registered in different ways.

+*Note that it is not required to register a `DataSet` or `DataStream` as a table in a `TableEnvironment` in order to process it a with the Table API.*

 #### Register a DataSet

 A `DataSet` is registered as a `Table` in a `BatchTableEnvironment` as follows: